What is H1 visa and what is H4 visa?

 I am on the H1 visa and my wife will be joining me soon.
 However, my employer has a waiting period before I can enroll her into their group health insurance.
 Can I buy visitors insurance?

 Possibly.
 If she is not yet in the U.S., you can purchase for a short duration.
-If she is already in the U.S., again, it depends upon whether she is eligible for any other domestic health insurance, short term or long term.
+If she is already in the U.S., again, it depends upon whether she is eligible for any other domestic health insurance.

 I have seen several web sites where they clearly mention that I can purchase XYZ visitors insurance plan while on H1 and H4.
 I am really tempted to purchase XYZ insurance plan, because it is really low cost and I believe it would fit my requirements.
 However, according to your FAQ here, it seems that I would not be eligible to purchase.
 Who is right?